krakend/krakend-documentation/faq.md

 ## Explanation

-By default, the gateway will always send an HTTP status 200 if the backend returns a 500 for any status above 400.
+By default, the gateway will always send an HTTP status 500 if the backend returns any status above 400.
 You can inject your own HTTPStatusHandler implementation if you need a different behavior.
 Check this [issue comment](https://github.com/devopsfaith/krakend/issues/102#issuecomment-373657911) for more details.

 # I am seeing frequent `503` errors in the logs
 E.g: